hollisofjustin/ESS-523A-Intro/lessons/intro-spatial.md

 R data packages to import some of the spatial data sets for this lesson.

 We will be using the `tigris` package to import some vector data, and `elevatr` to import a raster data set of elevation.
-Add those packages to your ‘setup.R’ script, and run it at the top of your new R Markdown document.
+Make sure those packages are included in your ‘setup.R’ script, and run it at the top of your new R Markdown document.

 ``` r
 source("setup.R")